E-commerce

 FAQ

-Why use an AI chatbot rather than a traditional live chat?
+Why use an AI chatbot rather than a classic live chat?

-Because a good AI chatbot can immediately answer more questions, direct customers to the right product, handle simple requests 24/7, and support human teams instead of waiting for an agent to become available.
+Because a good AI chatbot can answer more questions immediately, direct users to the right product, handle simple requests 24/7, and assist human teams instead of waiting for an agent to be available.

 Does an AI chatbot really increase conversions?

-It can, if it reduces doubts, helps with product selection, and addresses critical friction points in the journey.
-Its impact mainly depends on its quality, its data, and its integration with the site.
+It can if it reduces doubts, helps with product selection, and intervenes on critical friction points in the journey.
+Its impact depends mainly on its quality, data, and integration with the site.

 Can it completely replace human support?

 No, and that is not desirable.
-It should automate repetitive tasks and leave complex, sensitive, or high-relational-value cases to humans.
+It should automate repetitive tasks and leave complex, sensitive, or relationship-intensive cases to humans.

 What is the biggest risk?

-Deploying an assistant that is poorly connected to real data, invents answers, or hinders access to human support.
+Deploying an assistant poorly connected to real data, that invents answers or hinders access to human support.
 A bad chatbot can erode trust.

 How do you know if it is useful?

-By measuring not only avoided tickets, but also assisted conversion, satisfaction, recurring questions, and impact on cart, checkout, and post-purchase.
+By measuring not only tickets avoided, but also assisted conversion, satisfaction, recurring questions, and impact on the cart, checkout, and post-purchase.

 Go further